A sufficient condition for inviscid shear instability: Hurdle theorem and its application to alternating jets: Mathematical proofs

-In order to see the physical implication of the second condition in the bullet points above, let us consider the neutral solutions, setting $c_i=0$.
-The key is that they can potentially become singular at the critical layers, the points at which $U(y)$ coincides with the phase speed $c_r$.
-Mathematically the set of the critical layers, $\mathcal{U}_{c_r}=\{y \in \Omega | U(y)=c_r\}$, are regular singular points of (\ref{EQ}) when $c_i=0$.
-The appropriate tool for analysing the behaviour of solutions around such singularities is Frobenius' method, from which it can be shown that $\psi$ is continuous but $\psi'$ may be discontinuous at the critical layers \citep{Lin1955}.
-A necessary and sufficient condition for no jumps to exist at a critical layer is that either $Q'=0$ or $\psi=0$, or both, occur there.
-Here, following \cite{Drazin_Reid1981}, we briefly explain the nature of the the critical layers without going into the details of Frobenius' method.
+Let us consider the neutral solutions, setting $c_i=0$.
+The key to classify neutral modes is to note that they can potentially become singular at the critical latitudes, the points at which $U(y)$ coincides with the phase speed $c_r$.
+Mathematically, the set of the critical latitudes, $Y_{U,c_r}=\{y \in \Omega | U(y)=c_r\}$, are regular singular points of (\ref{EQ}) when $c_i=0$.
+The appropriate tool for analysing the behaviour of solutions around such singularities is Frobenius' method, from which it can be shown that $\psi$ is continuous but $\psi'$ may be discontinuous at the critical latitudes \citep{Lin1955}.
+A necessary and sufficient condition for no jumps to exist at a critical latitude is that either $Q'=0$ or $\psi=0$, or both, occur there.
+Here, following \cite{Drazin_Reid1981}, we briefly explain the nature of the critical latitudes without going into the details of Frobenius' method.

 Because of the singularities, neutral solutions must be understood as the vanishing $c_i$ limit in unstable solutions.
 Let us multiply (\ref{EQ}) by $\psi^*$ and take the imaginary part, keeping finite $c_i$: